NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

          If an intercept course at present speed cannot be computed it will show pure pursuit vector.
 OFF/EP - Option only shown on ground.
 Turn off EP12 Electronic presentations (MI+TI displays).
 ACRV   - Attack curve (not implemented)
-FGHT   - Fighter mode.
-HUD shows IAS
-ATCK   - Attack mode.
-HUD shows groundspeed (at low alt)
+FGT/ATT - Fighter/ground attack mode.
+Changes cannon sight in aiming mode.

 TRAP
 ----